David Dolan (politician)

 David Dolan is an American judge and politician who was elected member of the Missouri House of Representatives for the 148th district in 2024.

+Born in Memphis, he previously practiced law in Tennessee and served as a prosecuting attorney and as an associate circuit judge in both Scott and Mississippi counties in Missouri.
 In March 1998, he was appointed a circuit judge for the 33rd Judicial Circuit Court of Missouri.
-He is a graduate of the University of Memphis School of Law.
+Dolan is a graduate of the University of Memphis School of Law.